Aarhus University By-laws

 Election of internal members

-Section 17.-(1) The election of internal members of the board takes the form of an election between candidate lists, with the opportunity to enter into electoral pacts.
+Section 17.-(1) The election of internal members of the board takes the form of an election between candidate lists, with the option to enter into electoral pacts.
 Detailed rules are set out in the election rules.

 Subsection (2) The representatives of the academic staff, including PhD students employed by the university, are elected by and from among the full-time employees for a term of four years.

-Subsection (3) The technical-administrative staff representative is elected by and from among these staff members for a term of four years.
+Subsection (3) The technical/administrative staff representative is elected by and from among these staff members for a term of four years.

 Subsection (5) Members are eligible for re-election, but the total term of service may not exceed eight years.